musketeer07/musketeer07/README.md

 I am eager to apply my skills and experience to guide companies in leveraging data for strategic business decisions.
 Feel free to explore my projects and connect with me to discuss potential collaborations or share insights on the latest trends in data engineering and analytics.

-### 🔭 I’m currently working on
+### 🔭 I’m currently working on learning new technologies every day in the realm of data engineering.
-- Leading the development of a cloud data enablement project at Intact Financial Corporation, enhancing data ingestion processes to handle over 10 million records weekly.
-- Streamlining large-scale migrations with automated Snowflake-based ETL pipelines.

 ### 🌱 I’m currently learning
 - Advanced data engineering techniques.